TRIQS/mpi/doc/documentation.md

   Besides storing the `MPI_Group` object, it also provides some convient functions for getting the size of the group, the rank of the current process or for splitting the group based on include rules.

-It further contains the convenient function mpi::is_initialized and the static boolean mpi::has_env.
+It further contains the convenient functions mpi::is_initialized and mpi::is_finalized and the static boolean mpi::has_env.

 ## MPI datatypes and operations

 @ref mpi_types_ops map various C++ datatypes to MPI datatypes and help the user with registering their own datatypes to be used in MPI communications.

 Furthermore, it offers tools to simplify the creation of custom MPI operations usually required in `MPI_Reduce` or `MPI_Accumulate` functions.